fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

    the firewall has confirmed that it wants to talk to the thing outside.

-2. Incoming UPD pinholes allow out of band packets to be spoofed into the connecting as there is no equivalent of TCP sequence number to check
+2. Incoming UDP pinholes allow out of band packets to be spoofed into the connecting as there is no equivalent of TCP sequence number to check